 - At the beginning of fieldwork, the initial sample invitations were released carefully at deliberate intervals and survey activity was closely monitored to ensure that all aspects were working as intended.
-This method is termed a 'soft launch' and occurred from December 7-10, 2018. - The 'soft launch' data were systematically reviewed by both Rakuten Insight and the research team.
-No major issues of concern were determined. - Throughout fieldwork Rakuten Insight closely monitored survey activity and ensured a smooth implementation. - Rakuten Insight provided the research team with a portal link to view a report monitoring survey activity in live time, and also provided weekly fieldwork reports and an analysis of next steps with respect to the survey recruitment strategy.
+This method is termed a 'soft launch' and occurred from July 2-4, 2021. - The 'soft launch' data were systematically reviewed by both Rakuten Insight and the research team.
+No major issues of concern were determined. - Throughout fieldwork Rakuten Insight closely monitored survey activity and ensured a smooth implementation. - Rakuten Insight provided weekly fieldwork reports and analysis of next steps concerning the survey recruitment strategy.